by Lawrence Wilson, MD

 SUMMARY OF VARIOUS SEXUAL CONDITIONS

-Especially as we age, the energy level declines.
-An early sign is often reduced sexual desire and/or impotence or ED in men.
-Sexuality is not essential and when biochemical energy production declines, sexual function can diminish or cease altogether.
+Especially as we age, one’s adaptive energy level declines.
+An early sign is often reduced sexual desire and/or impotence or erectile dysfunction in men.
+Women may also lose all interest in sex.

+Sex is not essential, and when biochemical energy production declines, sexual function diminishes or may cease altogether.
 This needs to be understood clearly, so that one does not believe it indicates a lack of love or caring.
-It is simply a physical condition in many cases.
+It is simply a physical condition, in many cases.

-1. Slow oxidation.
+1. A slow oxidation rate.
 This reduces energy output of the body tremendously.
-It is not measured on blood or urine tests from a standard lab or doctor.
+It is associated with sluggish thyroid and sluggish adrenal glandular activity.
+It is not so easy to measure on blood or urine tests from a standard lab or doctor.
 To read more, click on Fast and Slow Oxidation.
-By the way, fast oxidation is more likely to cause excessive sexual desire in some cases and a hypersensitivity of the body to sexual stimulation.

 2. Four low electrolytes pattern.
-This pattern, now common on hair mineral analyses, is also commonly a cause of very low energy.
-It is also very difficult to diagnose with regular medical tests, or even with nutritional and other testing methods.
-In fact, the hair mineral test is the only way I know of to find it.
+This pattern, now common on hair mineral analyses, is associated with even lower energy production than slow oxidation.
+It is also very difficult or impossible to identify with regular medical tests, or with nutritional or other testing methods.
+In fact, the hair mineral test is the only way I know of to identify it.
 It took years of research to figure out this problem and what to do about it.
 To read more about it, click on Four low electrolytes.

-4. Other imbalances.
+4. Low sodium/potassium ratio.
 Other imbalances related to energy problems include a ratio of sodium to potassium less than about 2:1, four high electrolytes in some cases and other patterns of imbalance on a hair mineral test, on occasion.

 A nutritional balancing program can help reverse all these imbalances, often within a few months to a year if the pattern is more chronic.
 I feel this is far superior than using stimulants such as ginseng, yohimbe, Viagra or other unnatural stimulating drugs or supplements.
 The natural approach also improves general health as well.